Eyeglass prescription: Cylinder component

-For example, a lens with a vertical power of −3.75 and a horizontal power of −2.25 could be specified as either −2.25 −1.50 × 180 or −3.75 +1.50 × 090.
+For example, a lens with a vertical power of −3.75 and a horizontal power of −2.25 could be specified as either −2.25 −1.50 × 180 (US optometrist) or −3.75 +1.50 × 090 (US ophthalmologist).

 Axis component

 The axis defines the location of the sphere and cylinder powers.
+Looking at a clock, to the optometrist the left horizontal is 0 degrees, the bottom vertical is 90 degrees, and the right horizontal is 180 degrees, with 0 and 180 being equivalent since they are both horizontal.
 The name "axis" comes from the concept of generating a cylinder by rotating a line around an axis.
 The curve of that cylinder is 90° from that axis of rotation.
 When dealing with toric lenses, the axis defines the orientation of the steepest and flattest curvatures relative to horizontal and vertical.
 The "3 o'clock" position is defined as zero, and the 90th meridian is a vertical line.
 A horizontal line passes through both zero and the 180th meridians.
 By convention, a horizontal axis is recorded as 180.

 In a regular toric lens, the flattest and steepest curvatures are separated by 90°.
 As a result, the axis of the cylinder is also the meridian with the same power as the recorded sphere power.
 The cylinder power, as defined above is the power that is most different from the sphere power.
 Because they are defined relative to each other, it is important to know if the lens is being described in minus cylinder notation, where the sphere power is the most convergent / least divergent power.
 When using plus cylinder notation, the opposite is true.

 If the lens is spherical (there is no cylinder component) then there is no need for an axis.
 A prescription like this is written with D.S. (diopters sphere) after the sphere power (e.g., −3.00 D.S.).
 This verifies that the prescription is truly spherical rather than the cylinder power being omitted in error.